Program Series I

 Finding the dream job by following your passions leads students to chronic anxiety, avoiding commitment, and externalizing empowerment.
 Students and transitioning adults alike have been set up for failure due to societal messaging of finding your dream career.
 Explore how cultivating career capital can increase control, decrease anxiety, and build positive awareness in clients.

-Jessie Czerwonka, University of Colorado Denver Career Center; Nick Shaklee, University of Colorado Denver Career Center; Scott Treas, University of Colorado Denver Career Center
+Jessie Czerwonka, Nick Shaklee, and Scott Treas, University of Colorado Denver Career Center

 #507 The Seven Essential Steps to Reimagining Our Lives